Dense Packing in Hair Transplantation: How Many Grafts Per Square Centimetre?

 The biological limit on density is graft survival.
-Beyond approximately 45–55 grafts/cm² depending on technique, blood supply to the recipient area becomes insufficient and graft survival drops.
+Beyond approximately 45 to 55 grafts/cm² depending on technique, blood supply to the recipient area becomes insufficient and graft survival drops.
 Various techniques have pushed this boundary, smaller recipient site incisions (sapphire blades, custom-cut blades), longer survival times in holding solution, and improved graft handling protocols.
 Recent work using FUE techniques has reported reproducible 50+ density in primary surgical cases.

 Practical considerations: dense packing matters most for the frontal hairline and parting zones where high density is visually critical.
 Crown and posterior areas often require less density.
-For patients with limited donor reserves (extensive Norwood 5–6 hair loss), strategic placement of available grafts at higher density in cosmetically critical zones produces better results than uniform lower density across the entire balding area.
+For patients with limited donor reserves (extensive Norwood 5 to 6 hair loss), strategic placement of available grafts at higher density in cosmetically critical zones produces better results than uniform lower density across the entire balding area.
 Surgeon experience with dense packing technique is one of the most important factors in transplant outcome, this is not equal across providers.

 Discussion (2)